top of page

 How are your catamarans like?

-Our catamarans are all modern and spacious CE approved vessels and sailed by professional crew to ensure you take full advantage of these dream islands, thus allowing you to move between them in the most comfortable manner.
+Our catamarans are all modern and spacious CE approved vessels and sailed by professional crew to ensure you take full advantage of these dream islands.
 Luxury hotels in San Blas are non existent and all land-based accommodation in San Blas is limited to backpacker standards.

 It is most important to note that some catamarans in San Blas have sometimes a dual purpose and aim at luring in both backpackers and crewed sailing holidays vacationers.
 Needless to say that standards in itineraries, catamaran layout/maintenance and onboard service demanded by these two types of guests are extremely different.
 Take that into consideration and make a consistent research when booking your catamaran vacation in the San Blas Islands.